Where to Invest your money?

-This disruption has been further enhanced by recent on going strikes which have been hitting both airports and travel firms alike, with both Ryanair and British airways suffering from their piolets walking out on them over pay, although British airway piolets are currently having a vote over the newly offered improved wages.
+This disruption has been further enhanced by recent ongoing strikes which have been hitting both airports and travel firms alike, with both Ryanair and British Airways suffering from their pilots walking out over pay, although British Airways pilots are currently having a vote over the newly offered improved wages.

 I cannot guarantee that the companies or sectors above will be successful, or not be successful, but it will be interesting in a year from now to review what will have happened.